cjmdaixi/opengl-webrtc-streamer/README.md

 This is a handmade proj following the rules of UE4's pixel-streaming.

 ### 1 Set Up
 Please make sure ffmpeg is installed first.
+CentOS and macos is recommended.

 ### 2 Ref
 http://dranger.com/ffmpeg/